Permafrost/Tundra/SERVICES.md

 ### tundra.document:substitute

-Attempts variable substitution on each string value in the given IData document by replacing all occurrences of substrings matching `%key%` with the associated (optionally scoped) value.
+Attempts variable substitution on each string value in the given `IData` document by replacing all occurrences of substrings matching `%key%` with the associated (optionally scoped) value.

-Optionally replaces null or non-existent values with the given default value.

 #### Inputs:

 * `$document` is an `IData` document to perform variable substitution on.
-* `$pipeline` is an optional scope used to resolve key references.
-If not specified, keys are resolved against the pipeline itself.
-* `$default` is an optional default value to substitute in place of keys that resolve to null or missing values.
+* `$substitution.default` is an optional default value to substitute in place of keys that resolve to null or missing values.
 If not specified, no substitution will be made for keys that resolve to null or missing values.
-* `$mode` is an optional choice of whether the substitution scope should be `local` variables only, `global` variables only, or `all` variables (local and global variables where local variables take precedence).
+* `$substitution.mode` is an optional choice of whether the substitution scope should be `local` variables only, `global` variables only, or `all` variables (local and global variables where local variables take precedence).
 Note that choosing `global` on an Integration Server version that does not support global variables will result in all values being substituted with the default value if one is provided.
 Defaults to `local`.
+* `$pipeline` is an optional scope used to resolve key references.
+If not specified, keys are resolved against the pipeline itself.

 #### Outputs: